eXascaleInfolab/orbits/README.md

   - open the file `TestingFramework/config.cfg`
   - Add the name of dataset to the line `Datasets =`

-- To add a new dataset to the benchmark
+- To add your own dataset to the benchmark
   - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).
   - Requirements: rows>= 1'000, columns>= 10, column separator: empty space, row separator: newline